 It is suggested that the student contact or visit the hiring manager listed on the job posting to learn more about the position and to set up an interview.
-If an interview is scheduled with the hiring manager it is suggested that student prepare a resume to hand to the manager at the start of the interview.
+If an interview is scheduled with the hiring manager, it is suggested that the student prepare a resume to hand to the manager at the start of the interview.
 It is important to follow-up with the manager after applying and after an interview.
-Students who do not have a resume should make an appointment with Center for Career Development at 617-333-2195.
+Students who do not have a resume should make an appointment with Global and Career Services at 617-333-2195.